-- 9.1 The proposals for High Hayden Garden Community will comprise a distinctive character and a strong sense of place, informed by important site features and the existing valued qualities of Higham Ferrers and Rushden. - 9.2 The proposals aim to create a place that has a healthy, comfortable and safe internal and external environment. - 9.3 House frontages should be carefully designed with generous windows from habitable rooms, clearly defined and attractive front doors and planting to act as buffer between the public pavement and private window. - 2.4 Internal habitable rooms should have high levels of natural daylight and connect well to gardens and terraces. - 9.5 Affordable housing will be well-integrated into the proposals with a tenure blind approach so there is no discernible difference between private and affordable dwellings. - 9.6 East Northamptonshire Council has formally adopted the Nationally Described Space Standards and the detailed design of all dwellings should ensure that all residential development adheres with these requirements, as per the NNJCS Policy 30 - Housing Tenure and Mix.
+- The proposals for High Hayden Garden Community will comprise a distinctive character and a strong sense of place, informed by important site features and the existing valued qualities of Higham Ferrers and Rushden. - 9.2 The proposals aim to create a place that has a healthy, comfortable and safe internal and external environment. - House frontages will be carefully designed with generous windows from habitable rooms, clearly defined and attractive front doors and planting to act as buffer between the public pavement and private window. - Internal habitable rooms should have high levels of natural daylight and connect well to gardens and terraces. - Affordable housing will be well-integrated into the proposals with a tenure blind approach so there is no discernible difference between private and affordable dwellings. - 9.6 East Northamptonshire Council has formally adopted the Nationally Described Space Standards and the detailed design of all dwellings should ensure that all residential development adheres with these requirements, as per the NNJCS Policy 30 - Housing Tenure and Mix.

-- REFUSE AND RECYCLING - 9.7 ENC currently provides one wheeled bin for non-recyclable waste, one wheeled bin for recycling, one wheeled bin for garden waste and one outdoor food waste caddy.
-The district currently has an alternate week kerbside collection of recyclable and garden waste, and non-recyclable waste, and a weekly collection of kitchen waste from all residential premises. - 9.8 Development proposals should provide rear access to dwellings, allowing residents to store waste bins away from dwelling frontages, and within the dwelling curtilage. - 9.9 Where dwellings are not served from an adoptable road bin collection points (BCP's) should be provided.
-In line with NCC and RECAP guides, the following collection distances will apply: - Waste containers should be located within 25m of the collection point; and - Within 30m of the dwelling. - 9.10 For apartments communal bins stores should be provided.
-These should be capable of accommodating 2 no. 1100 litre recycling bins, 1 no. 1100 litre residual waste bin and 1 no. litre food waste bin, for every 8 flats/apartments.
+- REFUSE AND RECYCLING - ENC currently provides one wheeled bin for nonrecyclable waste, one wheeled bin for recycling, one wheeled bin for garden waste and one outdoor food waste caddy.
+The district currently has an alternate week kerbside collection of recyclable and garden waste, and non-recyclable waste, and a weekly collection of kitchen waste from all residential premises. - The detailed development proposals will provide rear access to dwellings, allowing residents to store waste bins away from dwelling frontages, and within the dwelling curtilage. - Where dwellings are not served from an adoptable road bin collection points (BCP's) should be provided.
+In line with NCC and RECAP guides, the following collection distances will apply: - · Waste containers should be located within 25m of the collection point; and - · Within 30m of the dwelling. - 9.10 For apartments communal bins stores should be provided.
+These should be capable of accommodating 2 no. 1100 litre recycling bins, 1 no. 1100 litre residual waste bin and 1 no. litre food waste bin, for every 8 flats/ apartments.